Deleting files permanently

 How to permanently delete data from the hard disk

-As mentioned before deleting a file and sending it to the recycle bin is not enough to achieve its permanent destruction; even partitioning and formatting the hard drive is not enough; as there are forensic information technology applications and tools that if used correctly can easily restore all the deleted information.
+As mentioned before, deleting a file and sending it to the recycle bin is not enough to achieve its permanent destruction.
+Even partitioning and formatting the hard disk drive is not enough; as there are forensic information technology applications and tools that if used correctly can easily restore all the deleted information.

-That's why in order to remove permanently sensitive data; companies, agencies and institution might require the use of different methods like the Gutmann algorithm and the DoD 5220 method; these permanent data destruction methods differ in efectiveness and performance.
+That's why in order to remove permanently sensitive data, companies, agencies and institutions might require the use of different methods like the Gutmann algorithm and the DoD 5220 method.
+These permanent data destruction methods differ in efectiveness and performance.

-Both methods perform complex tasks in order to remove all the previous data of a hard drive, a process that usually requires a long time to be finished.
-For example the Gutmann method can perform 35 passes, overwriting all the hard disc over and over.
+Both methods perform complex tasks in order to remove all the former data from a hard disk drive, a process that usually requires a long time to be finished.
+For example, the Gutmann method can perform 35 passes, overwriting all the hard disk over and over.

 But for most average home users the complex methods described previously are not necessary, so for them there is a series of different applications that can perform secure permanent data deletion in their hard disks.
-For example these applications are very useful in cases when the user wants to sell a computer preventing identity theft, or when the user needs to totally clean the operation system of strong recurrent viruses and spyware.
+For example, these applications are very useful in cases when the user wants to sell a computer preventing identity theft or when the user needs to totally clean the operating system of strong recurrent viruses and spyware programs.
 Here is a list with some of the best tools available:

-In more drastic cases there is a very powerful tool for Windows that can wipe your hard drive completely, very useful for emergencies.
+In more drastic cases there is a very powerful tool for Windows that can wipe your hard disk drive completely.
+It is very useful for emergencies.
 This tool is DBAN (Darik's Boot And Nuke).
-You can download it from here: http://www.dban.org
+You can download it from here: www.dban.org